ozzono/articles/android-crypto/how-to-mine-en.md

     ```

 - `./build/xmrig`
 - _Et voilà_.
-Running a monero mining with XMRig in an Android device.
+Running a monero miner with XMRig in an Android device.

     ```log
     (this execution used moneroocean pool)